-Sharif E. Jacob has successfully tried patent, commercial, and civil rights actions.
+Sharif E. Jacob serves as lead counsel in high-stakes litigation, including patent, copyright, commercial, and civil rights actions.
 He focuses on intellectual property litigation, complex business disputes, and the representation of individuals.
-Mr. Jacob formerly served as an Adjunct Professor at the University of California, Hastings College of the Law.

-Mr. Jacob has extensive experience with patent litigation.
-He represents leading firms in the video streaming, social networking, and wireless phone industries in disputes pending before the district courts, the U.S. Court of Appeals for the Federal Circuit, the International Trade Commission, and the Patent and Trademark Office.
+Mr. Jacob has extensive experience with intellectual property litigation, including competitor disputes.
+He has represented leading firms in video streaming, social networking, and the app economy in disputes pending before the district courts, the U.S. Court of Appeals for the Federal Circuit, the International Trade Commission, and the Patent and Trademark Office.
+He counts among his current and former clients Netflix, Instacart, Hulu, and Twitter.

 Mr. Jacob has repeatedly litigated actions advancing the constitutional rights of inmates.
 He has won judgments and appeals for prisoners locked in solitary confinement and brutalized in prison.
 His pro bono work led to systemic reform of California’s prison system and has been covered by the national press.

-Mr. Jacob graduated first in his class from Hastings and received his undergraduate degree from Yale University.
+Mr. Jacob formerly served as an Adjunct Professor at the University of California, Hastings College of the Law.
+He graduated first in his class from Hastings and received his undergraduate degree from Yale University.
 After law school, Mr. Jacob clerked for the Honorable Mary M. Schroeder of the Ninth Circuit Court of Appeals.

 In the Matter of Certain Point-to-Point Network Communication Devices